 The EU program for education, training, youth and sport.

-The Horizon 2020 program centralizes funding from the European Union for research and innovation.
-The major priorities are: scientific excellence, industrial primacy and social challenges.
+The Horizon 2020 program centralizes funding from the EU for research and innovation.